Adam1000-code/Synapse-Engine/README.md

 <!-- ![](assets/synapselogo2.png) -->

 The Synapse Engine is an open-source game engine written in C++ using SDL2 as it's core graphics library.
+Default assets made by @CarlBirch from the BirchEngine

 ## Recent Updates
 Beta 0.58 adds sprite animation, layers and also makes a small syntax change to the ECS(Entity Component System).